Total 202 Questions

 Explanation:

-To allow customers to refine product search results by a custom attribute like weightCapacity, the developer must:
+To display a refinement (facet) on the storefront for a custom attribute like weightCapacity, the developer must:

 Why the other options are incorrect

-A. Define a sorting rule for weightCapacity Sorting rules affect result order, not filtering.
-This won’t display a refinement.
+A. Define a sorting rule → Sorting affects result order, not filtering or refinement display.

-C. Define search-suggestion buckets Buckets are used for autocomplete suggestions, not refinements.
+C. Define search-suggestion buckets → Suggestions are used for type-ahead search, not for PLP refinements.

 Assume the code below is executing: